gds-operations/vcloud-edge_gateway/README.md

 * Multiple virtual_servers can specify the same pool (to run the same service on different FQDNs, for example)

-A typical load balancer configuration (for one service) would look something like:
+A typical load balancer configuration (for one service, mapping 192.0.2.0:80 to port 8080 on three servers) would look something like:

 ```
 load_balancer_service: